 Health Policy Score: 9 Health care in Switzerland is said to be qualitatively excellent.
 A policy making health insurance mandatory ensures that the total population is covered, but care is expensive.
 Cost efficiency is a potential problem, in particular with regard to the organization of hospitals.
-Life expectancy is very high, life expectancy at birth is 80.3 years for males and 84.7 years for females.
-As of 2011, a 65-year-old male could expect to live for another 19 years on average, while a woman of the same age could look forward to another 22 years.
+Life expectancy is very high, life expectancy at birth is 80.5 years for males and 84.8 years for females.
+As of 2013, a 65-year-old male could expect to live for another 19 years on average, while a woman of the same age could look forward to another 22 years.
 This is about two years more than in Germany.
 Obviously, the health care system is important in this respect but is not the only explanatory variable; differences may also be due to the country's socioeconomic resources, natural environment, or other variables.

 Health insurance is managed according to a very liberal formula.
 Premiums for health insurance do not depend on income, and premiums do not take into account the number of family members.
 Hence, insurance must be bought for each member of the family, although premiums are reduced for children.
 In recent years, this liberal model has been modified through the provision of subsidies for low-wage earners and their families.
 Therefore, there is today some limited progressivity at the lower end of the income distribution.
+This varies by cantons, which can individually determine the degree of this progressivity.
 Nonetheless, health care reforms have not been particularly successful in terms of improving efficiency or controlling the structural rise in health expenditures.

-Health care insurance is provided by a large number of competing mutual funds (non-profit insurance programs), all of which are required to offer the same benefits.
+Health care insurance is provided by a large number of competing mutual funds (nonprofit insurance programs), all of which are required to offer the same benefits.
 Hence, there is no competition in the area of benefits, but only in the field of premiums, which is largely a function of administrative costs and membership structure.
 Considerable discussion has focused on whether this competitive market structure should be replaced by a single insurance company.
+In 2014, the people decided in a popular vote to retain present system